drym-org/symex.el/README.rst

 "s-ex": Speaks for itself.

 "Symex": 2 syllables, short in written form, has normal linguistic analogues like "complex/complexes," and it's fun to say!
 Symex also sounds like `Ibex <https://en.wikipedia.org/wiki/Ibex>`_, and that's obviously a plus.

+..
+[1] As long as, from a theoretical perspective, the intended traversal can be accomplished using a `finite automaton <https://en.wikipedia.org/wiki/Deterministic_finite_automaton>`_.
+More complex traversals can be implemented (such as "leap branch"), but not as easily.
+Symex may be made Turing-complete at some point in the future, if there is interest in a feature that cannot be implemented in the DSL in its current form.